DRomelli/website/content/home/currentwork.md

 **[Monetary policy and financial markets: evidence from Twitter traffic](publication/_twitter_monpol)**
 with Donato Masciandaro and Gaia Rubera, Trinity Economic Papers (TEP) Working Paper No. 1023, 2023.

-**Risk Appetite and the Monetary Transmission**
-with Maik Schmeling and Andreas Schrimpf
+**Central Bank Independence and Fiscal Space** with Angelos Athanasopoulos, Nicolò Fraccaroli and Andreas Kern.

 **Does central bank independence lead to monetary discipline?** with Etienne Farvaque and Alexander Jung.